Here's How to Finance a Fixer Upper

 So, while the process takes longer, the renovations allow you to create the home of your dreams—plus you might even earn some “sweat equity” along the way, says Chris.

-Because many of distressed or vacant homes are discounted more than the repairs actually cost.
+Because many distressed or vacant homes are discounted more than the repairs actually cost.

-“Last year, we averaged about 10 percent gained equity for all the properties that we did loans on,” said Chris.
-“So, this means that if we look at the appraised values of the property after renovation and compare them to the amount they borrowed, it was appraised for 10 percent more than they borrowed.”
+"This means that if we look at the appraised values of the property after renovation and compare them to the amount they borrowed, it was appraised for more than they borrowed,” Chris said.

 And with a shortage of affordable homes on the market, choosing to renovate a distressed home can help you afford a home in your desired location.

-“There are less houses to choose from, so it’s much harder to get your pick of the litter,” Chris said.
-“A renovation loan can help open the door to a specific area that people want to live in, because other buyers are unwilling to take on a fixer upper.”
+“There are fewer houses to choose from, so it’s much harder to get your pick of the litter,” Chris said.
+“A renovation loan can help open the door to a specific area that people want to live in because other buyers are unwilling to take on a fixer-upper.”

 “A lot of times millennials are finding that they can’t afford the houses that they want to live in.
 So they say “I’ll look again next year.”
 But unless they’re getting a raise at work or came into some money, it’s likely that they still won’t be able to afford a home that they want to live in.
 So, they’ll continue to rent,” said Chris.

-Renovation loans allows them to have the aspects in the home that they want—the open floor plan, granite countertops, etc., without having to pay a fortune, says Chris.
+Renovation loans allow them to have the aspects in the home that they want—the open floor plan, granite countertops, etc., without having to pay a fortune, says Chris.